Student-centric advice and objective recommendations

 FAFSA guide

 On October 1st of every year, the Free Application for Federal Student Aid (FAFSA) opens nationwide.
-Arkansas students should complete the FAFSA to be eligible for federal student aid as well as some scholarships.
+As soon as they are able, Arkansas students should complete the FAFSA to be eligible for federal student aid as well as some scholarships.